ikramhasan/MediSafe---THESIS-PROJECT/README.md

     }
     ```
   - To find the other CA urls, you will need to click on the `Nodes` tab in IBM Blockchain Platform, then on
-    the Shop CA, and on the settings cog icon at the top of the page.
+    the Doctor CA, and on the settings cog icon at the top of the page.
 That will take you to the certificate
     authority settings, as shown in the picture below, and you can copy that endpoint URL into your `config.json` **caName**
     field.